-Apple is reportedly working on a new iPad Pro
+Apple is reportedly working on a new M3-powered iPad Pro

 The iPhone 15 Pro will reportedly feature titanium instead of gold stainless steel at its sides and sport thinner bezels.
 The series will also reportedly feature a variety of colours, including dark blue, and will swap the lightning port for USB-C.

-Unlike the iPad Pro, Apple is expected to reveal the iPhone 15 series much sooner, on September 12th.
+Unlike the iPad Pro, Apple is expected to reveal the iPhone 15 series much sooner.
+Rumours point to the tech giant’s fall hardware event happening on September 12th.